Fakih-Hamid/Fakih-Hamid/README.md

 ## Technologies & Skills

 I'm actively learning and working with Web development technologies like HTML, CSS, JavaScript, Network infrastructures, Web3 and more.
-My journey involves a blend of creativity, problem-solving, and exploration.
+I'm also enthusiastic about the future of Blockchain Technology and Artificial Intelligence.

 ## How to Use This Repository